Scroll down to learn more about the photos

 Second-favourite bubble photo, runner up for the 2025 calendar selection

-Behind-the-scenes: getting these harder-than-they-look shots meant spotting a bubble of optimal size with a nice and dark background, chasing it down to the ground and shooting fast while keeping it in focus.
+Getting these harder-than-they-look shots meant spotting a bubble of optimal size with a nice and dark background, chasing it down to the ground and shooting fast while keeping it in focus.

 As we wrapped up the shoot, we wondered if eventually AI would be able to recreate and replace real photos like these.
 This is what ChatGPT was able to do… Which gave me some peace of mind…